cedricbahirwe/player/README.md

 # player V 1.0
-This is a simple music player written in swift using UIKIT and applying SwiftU layoutI principles
+This is a simple music player built in swift using UIKIT and  SwiftUI